Soviet plunder: After the war

 Konstantin Akinsha wrote that "by the second part of 1945 the necessity to compensate for Soviet cultural losses by equally important artifacts from specifically named German collections was forgotten and replaced by the concept of total removal of cultural property from the Soviet-occupied territories".

 After the war, the process of looting was further transformed into that of war reparations (specifically, the World War II reparations).
 Soviet looting of occupied territories, including those nominally under control of their allies, such as Polish, continued for several years after the war ended.

 The vast amount of industrial loot (machinery, resources, and associated technologies) have been described as a significant factor for the fast rebuilding of the USSR after the war, leading to its emerging as a global power in the second half of the 20th century.

+During the occupation of Germany the Soviets destroyed or looted a large amount of historical artifacts from German and Austrian museums, with a large emphasis on artifacts pertaining to military history.
+According to the German Historical Museum(formerly the Prussian Military Museum) in Berlin, which housed many rare military items including Prince Friedrich Karl of Prussia's infamous weapons collection, the Soviets destroyed one third of their collection, and another third was taken to Warsaw and Moscow.
+Some of the items were returned by Poland after the fall of the Soviet Union.
+The Museum of Military History in Vienna, which housed many of Austria's rarest military artifacts, had forty percent of their collection stolen or destroyed by the Soviets.
+Almost the entire collections of small arms, rifles, modern uniforms, and models were lost.